-That statement is haunting and when I first read it over five years ago, it forever changed my life.
 There are between 27 and 30 million people enslaved in the world today and over 80% of those people are sexually exploited, the majority of whom are children.
-The most disturbing fact is that only 1-2% of the victims of sex trafficking are ever rescued.
+This is a devastating issue, and the reality is that only 1-2% of the victims of sex trafficking are ever rescued.

-Prom with a Purpose has joined with organizations to not only raise awareness about this pressing issue, but also to raise funds to help rescue and rehabilitate the victims of the sex industry.
+Prom with a Purpose has joined with organizations to not only raise awareness about this pressing issue, but also to raise funds to help rescue and restore individuals who have exited the sex industry.